Skip to content Accessibility statement

 Private loans

 The University of York is unable to recommend any one lender over another or advise on the suitability of any loan product.
-It's your responsibility to carefully research the terms and conditions (including repayment obligations, interest rates, deferral options, etc.) and consider the implications on your specific circumstances before going ahead with any loan.
+It is your responsibility to carefully research the terms and conditions (including repayment obligations, interest rates, deferral options, etc.) and consider the implications on your specific circumstances before going ahead with any loan.

 Private lenders

+To the best of our knowledge, the following private lenders make loans available to US citizens studying at institutions outside the US.
 The following list is not exhaustive, and we recommend that you investigate additional private lenders to determine whether they will lend to you during your studies in the UK.

 You will need to make a separate application for each academic year you need a loan.
 Applications for each academic year usually open in May.

-1. Complete our online US Loan Application Form for 2025/26, from 6 May 2025.
-For loans for the 2024/25 academic year, please contact Student Financial Support at sfsu@york.ac.uk, including your nine-digit student number in the email.
+• For loans for the 2025/26 academic year, please contact Student Financial Support at sfsu@york.ac.uk, including your nine-digit student number in the email.

 2. Apply to your chosen private lender via their website online.